Charitable Gift Annuity—Immediate Payment

 - For a deferred-payment charitable gift annuity the minimum age of any life-income beneficiary is 65 at the date of contribution and 70 at the date of the first deferred payment.

 While gift annuities can be funded at a younger age, this type of gift might be especially attractive if you are aged 70 or older, you want to support NYU Langone, and you would like to secure an immediate stream of income for yourself or for yourself and your spouse.
-The amount of the payments is based on the age(s) of the income beneficiary(ies).
+The amount of the payments is based on the age(s) of the beneficiary(ies).
 The older one is, the higher the payout rate one receives.
 In addition to the stream of fixed payments, the gift will also generate an immediate charitable income-tax deduction.
 If you are younger and you wish to begin receiving payments at a future date, a deferred-payment gift annuity might be a more suitable gift arrangement.

 Pointer: The charitable gift annuity is especially rewarding if funded with appreciated long-term securities that generate little or no income.
 If you transfer such securities to NYU Langone in exchange for a charitable gift annuity, you will avoid a significant amount of capital-gain taxation and any remaining capital gain will be reported in prorated amounts over the life (or lives) of the beneficiary(ies).